pingcap/docs-dm/en/faq.md

 ### Reset the data migration task when the relay log is in the normal state

-If the relay log required by the data migration task is normal, you can use the following steps to restore the data migration task:
+If the relay log required by the data migration task is normal, you can use the following steps to reset the data migration task:

 1. Use `stop-task` to stop abnormal data migration tasks.